Occupational Safety and Health/Disaster Prevention

 2. Risk Assessments at Chemicals Production Facilities

 The DIC Group’s production facilities have an array of application-specific equipment, ranging from units where chemical reactions are conducted to machine presses and other processing equipment.
 In 2013, the Group formulated the DIC Process Risk Management (PRM) Guidelines, which it uses to conduct systematic risk assessments at individual sites.
-These guidelines outline timetables and implementation frameworks for assessing risks associated with chemical substances handled, production processes, production formulas, machinery and work practices with the aim of comprehensively identifying and steadily reducing risks associated with R&D processes.
-Since fiscal year 2020, the Group has also used hazard and operability (HAZOP) studies developed to assess the risk of accidents such as leaks, fires or explosions at chemicals production facilities.
-Specifically, the Group deploys HAZOP studies to assess risks at facilities that have chemical reaction equipment, including the Yokkaichi, Chiba, Kashima and Hokuriku plants.
+These guidelines outline timetables and implementation frameworks for assessing risks associated with chemical substances handled, production processes, production formulas, machinery and work practices.
+Since fiscal year 2020, the Group has also used hazard and operability (HAZOP) studies developed to assess the risk of accidents such as the leakage of hazardous substances, fires or explosions at chemicals production facilities.
+Specifically, the Group deploys HAZOP studies to assess risks at facilities that have chemical reaction equipment, including the Yokkaichi, Chiba, Kashima, Sakai and Hokuriku plants.

 3. Third-Party Assessments by the Safety Competency Enhancement Center